epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **VCS**: Version Control Subsystem.

+- **Vectored Mode**: a RISC-V interrupt handling mode.
+In vectored mode, each interrupt has a separate entry point in a vector table.

 - **Verilate**: To compile HDL to C++ using Verilator.

 - **Verilator**: An HDL to C++ compiler.